jax-ml/jax/docs/501/export.md

 Serialization is broken down into two stages:
    1. exporting to produce an {class}`jax.export.Exported` object that contains the StableHLO for the lowered function along with the metadata necessary to call it from another JAX function.
-We have plans to add code to generate `Exported` objects from TensorFlow, and to use `Exported` objects from TensorFlow and PyTorch.
    2. the actual serialization to a byte array using the flatbuffers format.
      See [jax2tf](https://github.com/jax-ml/jax/blob/main/jax/experimental/jax2tf/README.md) for
      an alternative serialization to TensorFlow graph that can be used